jwvineyard/mxm_sp23-Learning/README.md

 Authors: Peizhe Li, Jimmy Vineyard, Seungyeon Oh, Jack Maloney, Amy Cochran, and Haley Colgate Kottler

-For convenience, the simulation code for our adaptation of the two-stage Markov task that incorporates local learning is provided both as a Python script in "FinalSimulation.py", and as a Jupyter Notebook in "FinalSimulation.ipynb".
+The simulation code for our adaptation of the two-stage Markov task that incorporates local learning is provided as a Jupyter Notebook in "FinalSimulation.ipynb".

 ## Requirements